8 Purifying Water by Distillation

 Filtration and Preliminary Observations

 - You will be provided with a sample of water obtained from somewhere in the area to purify.
+Invert the bottle a few times to thoroughly mix the water sample, then measure out approximately 150 mL of this water.
 Record the location and appearance of the water.

-- Following the directions in the back matter, set up and vacuum filter approximately 100 mL of water.
+- Following the directions in the back matter, set up and vacuum filter approximately 100 mL of water (use a transfer pipet and wet the filter with a few mLs of your natural water sample).
 Record the appearance and smell (being careful to waft the fumes to your nose rather than to smell the product directly) of the filtrate (the water that passed through the filter) and anything stuck on the filter.

 - AFTER starting the distillation, follow the directions on the test kits/strips to determine and record the concentrations of different impurities (nitrate, nitrite, carbonate, ammonia), hardness, and pH in the excess filtrate (~50 mL) and the excess original (unfiltered) sample (~50 mL).